 Phrase is a key-based translation tool.
 Developers can leverage this fact to aim for platform differentiation and conformity where needed: Platform-specific keys would be used for features with different language usage between Android and iOS while matching keys would guarantee consistency.

 With translation memory and terminology management, Phrase helps translators provide consistent translations.
 Several productivity features speed up the process.
-The Autopilot prepopulates new segments with existing human translations or with machine translations from a number of available engines.
+The Autofill prepopulates new segments with existing human translations or with machine translations from a number of available engines.
 With Phrase's dashboard and reporting, localization managers can keep an easy overview.

 Breaking free from release cycles